What to look for when selecting a granite worktop supplier

 - Have I got the time to manage different sub-contractors?
 A kitchen requires many different professionals – sales team, designer, fabricator, fitter.
 Have you got the time and knowledge to manage each of these or would you rather use one company who keeps the entire process in-house?

 - Does the company offer the range of worktop I require?
 Heat resistant, stain resistant, range of colours and materials?
-Is there a need for a heat resistant worktop in my kitchen?
-If you want something that is stain resistant to heat, make sure you choose the right worktop.
+Is there a need for a stain and heat resistant worktop in my kitchen?
+If you want something that is stain and heat esistant , make sure you choose the right worktop.
 If colour ranges and different materials are your thing, do your research.

 - Check out the company reviews.
 This is a quick and easy way to get a feel for the level of quality and service of the company.
 Try and physically see a kitchen or worktop fitted by this company, check the level of workmanship closely.
 Once it is fitted, it is a lot more difficult and inconvenient to retro fix it.